PVD Coating and PVD Materials

 3. Ion plating.
 Ion plating is essentially a combination of thermal evaporation and sputtering.

 PVD is a batch coating process with typical cycle times of 1 to 3 hours, depending on the material being deposited and the desired coating thickness.
-Common coating rates are 50 to 500µm/hr depending on the technique.
+Common coating rates are 50 to 500µm/hr, depending on the technique.
 Coated components do not require additional machining or heat treatment.
-The temperature of the substrate being coated is typically in the range of 200-400°C, considerably lower than temperatures associated with CVD (chemical vapour deposition, the other thin-film process).
+The temperature of the substrate being coated is typically in the range of 200-400°C, considerably lower than temperatures associated with CVD (chemical vapor deposition, the other thin-film process).
 PVD is a line-of-sight process and requires the substrate surface to be easily accessible.
 Some components are rotated to produce even coatings.

 The most common PVD coating is TiN, widely used to provide wear protection.
-Other materials deposited as single or multi-layer coatings include aluminides, MCrAlYs, Al2O3, ZrO2, ZrN, CrN, TiCN, TiAlN and diamond like coatings (DLCs).
+Other materials deposited as single or multi-layer coatings include aluminides, MCrAlYs, Al2O3, ZrO2, ZrN, CrN, TiCN, TiAlN, and diamond-like coatings (DLCs).
 There are many uses for coatings prepared by PVD, include:

 1. Aluminium tracks and ceramic resistors for electronic circuitry,

-2. Anti-reflective ceramic coatings for optics; decorative coatings on plastics,
+2. Anti-reflective ceramic coatings for optics.
+Decorative coatings on plastics,

 3. Corrosion resistant coatings on gas turbine blades,

 4. Wear prevention coatings for machine and press tools.